Aashmeet/DataAnalyticsPipeline/README.md

  ![](/media/Picture4.png)

-**Step 4 -- **Create a topic modeling job from Amazon Comprehend Console.
+**Step 4  Create a topic modeling job from Amazon Comprehend Console.**

 In order to do this ,go to the Organisation tab ,click on "Create"